WeblateOrg/weblate/docs/devel/integration.rst

 .. note::

-   Availability of adding strings in Weblate depends on :ref:`component-new_unit`.
+   Availability of adding strings in Weblate depends on :ref:`component-manage_units`.

 .. _updating-target-files: